The Bankrate promise

 There’s also a limit to the amount you can borrow on a HELOC or home equity loan.
 To determine how much money you’re eligible for, lenders will calculate your loan-to-value ratio or LTV.
 Even if you have $300,000 in equity, most lenders will not let you borrow that much money.

 Lenders generally allow homeowners to borrow up to 80 percent to 85 percent of the value of their homes, minus existing mortgage balances.
 That number can differ from person to person, though, and depends heavily on your credit score, financial history and current income.

 Know how not to use your home equity

 Most lenders and financial advisers agree that the worst reason to tap home equity is for unnecessary personal expenses, such as an extravagant vacation or an over-the-top luxury vehicle.

-While it may be tempting to spend your hard-earned money on something other than house payments, it is better to devise a savings plan to cover these fun but unnecessary expenses than to borrow from your house.
+While spending your hard-earned money on something other than house payments may be tempting, it is better to devise a savings plan to cover these fun but unnecessary expenses than to borrow from your house.

 In addition, when it comes to your home equity, don’t borrow more than you need, don’t overspend and don’t put your house at risk of foreclosure for a frivolous purchase.

 Even if you use your home equity to add value to your home or to better your financial position in some other way, keep in mind that if you fail to repay a home equity loan or HELOC, you could lose your home to foreclosure.

 Run the numbers and ensure that you can continue paying your regular mortgage on top of a new home equity loan and that you have a solid plan for improving your finances with home equity money.